priyamtripathiii03/clock_daily_task/README.md

 ## Timer Class

 The Timer class in Dart is used to create a timer that runs a function after a specified duration or repeatedly at specified intervals.
 It's useful for tasks like scheduling events or creating delays.

+# What is Timer.periodic and use with Example?

+## Timer.periodic

+The Timer.periodic constructor in Dart creates a timer that repeatedly runs a function at specified intervals.
+It's useful for executing a task at regular intervals, like updating a UI or polling for data.